Skip to content

 • Promote the germination and establishment of aquatic vegetation

-Wirra-Lo wetland complex: Duck Creek North (fill in winter/ spring, top up as required)
+Wirra-Lo wetlands: Duck Creek North (fill in winter/spring, top-ups as required)

 • Inundate the aquatic and herbland vegetation to promote its growth and increase its extent